-In part one of this series, I said that I don’t remember what it feels like to feel better, so it’s hard to imagine it being worth the effort.
-Well, I’m feeling better.
+In Part One of The Ketamine Chronicles, I said that I don’t remember what it feels like to feel better, so it’s hard to imagine it being worth the effort.
+Well, thanks to IV ketamine treatments, my treatment-resistant depression is improving and I’m feeling better.
 For future reference, it is absolutely worth the effort.

 When I got up to the dog park one recent morning, the skies were clear and there was fresh, deep snow on the ground.
 There was nobody there, so we had the place to ourselves.
 I let Stella into the empty park and swung my boots through the heavy powder.
 A gentle honking made us look up to find a flock of geese passing by on downy wings.
 With one glance, Stella took off after the flock, bounding through the snow with unbridled joy.
 My breath rose in clouds as I whooped, urging her on and clapping my mittens in the sharp morning sunlight.
 I felt like I was on a different planet.
 A new one, with bright, saturated colors and crisp air.
 This is what ketamine has done for me.